How we work with our partners

 Strengthening community level capacities, with grassroots organizations and women's funds

-To provide access to resources, expertise, and structural support to community organizations working with youth and supporting social inclusion of women survivors of violence.
+To provide access to resources, expertise, and structural support to community organizations working with youth and supporting social inclusion of women and children survivors of violence.

 The selection process